-The review site Angie's List is merging with HomeAdvisor (an Accredited Partner) in a deal valued at over $500 million.
+The review site Angie's List is merging with HomeAdvisor (an Authorized Partner) in a deal valued at over $500 million.
 The two brands will operate independently as a new publicly traded company called ANGI Homeservices Inc.

 Angie's List has more than five million paying members and says it has about 55,000 service vendors on its platform, but it has long struggled to compete with free review sites like Yelp.
 It took down its paywall last year in an attempt to spur growth.

-"We believe there's an opportunity to change that dynamic and not only help more homeowners find service providers in Angie's List, but use some of the features within HomeAdvisor (an Accredited Partner) like Instant Connect and Instant Booking," Ridenour said.
+"We believe there's an opportunity to change that dynamic and not only help more homeowners find service providers in Angie's List, but use some of the features within HomeAdvisor (an Authorized Partner) like Instant Connect and Instant Booking," Ridenour said.

 Angie's List has been profitable only once since going public in 2011.